-As the world economy is transformed by disastrous financial convulsions and uncertainty, many aspects of our consumer driven lives come to question.
+As the world economy is transformed by disastrous financial convulsions and uncertainty, many aspects of our consumer-driven lives come into question.
 Phrasing this sentiment in simpler terms, sometimes just buying our food doesn’t cut it anymore.
 Prices are too unstable; the attendant guilt and health concerns prove burdensome, so maybe it’s better to grow it independently.
 It’s not really a novel idea, considering that for much of our species’ existence man has either grown or hunted his own food.

 Either way, it’s pretty neat.